opendocsg/slw-judgments-backfill/2013_SGHC_251/report.md

 4       The co-accused, Galing, faced a similar charge and both the convicted person and Galing were tried together.
 On 30 July 2010, Kan J convicted both of them of them of murder committed in furtherance of their common intention and sentenced them to receive the then mandatory death penalty.
 Kan J accepted that the convicted person’s offence fell within s 300( _c_ ) of the Penal Code.

-His judgment appears at _Public Prosecutor v Galing Anak Kujat and another_ [2010] SGHC 212 (“Kan J’s judgment”).
+His judgment appears at _Public Prosecutor v Galing Anak Kujat and another_ <span class="citation">[2010] SGHC 212</span> (“Kan J’s judgment”).

 5       Both Galing and the convicted person appealed against Kan J’s decision.
 On 24 May 2011, the Court of Appeal affirmed the decision against the convicted person.
-Galing’s appeal was allowed by the Court of Appeal which substituted his conviction for murder with an offence of robbery with hurt committed in furtherance of a common intention under s 394 read with s 34 of the Penal Code (see _Kho Jabing and another v Public Prosecutor_ [2011] 3 SLR 634 at [38] – “the Court of Appeal’s judgment”).
+Galing’s appeal was allowed by the Court of Appeal which substituted his conviction for murder with an offence of robbery with hurt committed in furtherance of a common intention under s 394 read with s 34 of the Penal Code (see _Kho Jabing and another v Public Prosecutor_ <span class="citation">[2011] 3 SLR 634</span> at [38] – “the Court of Appeal’s judgment”).
 Galing’s case was remitted to Kan J for sentencing in respect of the substituted offence and he was subsequently sentenced to imprisonment for 18 years and 6 months and to receive 19 strokes of the cane.

 6       On 30 April 2013, the Court of Appeal confirmed that the convicted person was convicted under s 300( _c_ ) of the Penal Code.
 It allowed his application for his case to be remitted to the High Court for re-sentencing under s 4(5)( _f_ ) of the PCAA.
 The relevant sections of the PCAA are as follow: